Songtham: Dutch ship

 In 1624, captain Fernando de Silva (not to be confused with governor of the Philippines Fernando de Silva) led a Spanish contingent to sack a Dutch ship near the Siamese shoreline.
 This enraged Songtham who held the Dutch in great preference and ordered the attacks and seizures of all the Spaniards.
 The Portuguese, however, were treated alike and all the Iberians were technically disgraced from Siam after nearly a hundred years of royal support.

 Successor

 Songtham wanted his son, Chettha, to succeed him, though he was young.
-He therefore asked Phraya Siworawong, or Prasat Thong, to protect him from danger.
+He therefore asked Phraya Siworawong (later Prasat Thong), to protect him from danger.
 After Songtham's death, Siworawong arrested and executed all those who had been opposed to Songtham's wishes.